-Other examples of initiatives by the industry to collect user data include the online database created by General Motors, voltstats.net3.
-GM launched the Chevy Volt4 on the US market in 2010 and has been collecting statistics on usage from drivers who voluntarily signed up for it - these were usually EV enthusiasts and early adopters.
+Other examples of initiatives by the industry to collect user data include the online database created by General Motors, voltstats.net.

+GM launched the Chevy Volt on the US market in 2010 and has been collecting statistics on usage from drivers who voluntarily signed up for it - these were usually EV enthusiasts and early adopters.

-project between a government entity (Transnova) and the national association of EV-users (Norsk Elbilforening)5.
+Another example of a highly developed database for charging stations is NOBIL in Norway, which is currently one of the largest markets for battery-powered vehicles with 3.6% of passenger car sales in August 2012.
+The database has been developed as a collaborative project between a government entity (Transnova) and the national association of EV-users (Norsk Elbilforening).
 The aim of this open database is for all agents in the EV charging industry to contribute standardized data to facilitate the creation of new services.
 Data from the charging stations include payment types, owner, time limit and charging capacity of every charging station in the country, and can be updated in real-time.

 ABB, a leading provider of charging stations (Figure 6), developed a remote access application called Galaxy for its corporate customers managing an EV fleet.
 The web-based application is "designed to interact seamlessly" with any of the client's electric vehicle charging stations.
-Customers can capture information in real-time regarding charger availability, level of demand around a specific charger, provide authorization/billing and integration services as well as smart grid communications to control charging during periods of reduced load and electricity costs6.
+Customers can capture information in real-time regarding charger availability, level of demand around a specific charger, provide authorization/billing and integration services as well as smart grid communications to control charging during periods of reduced load and electricity costs.

-Big data in the digital economy is playing an increasing role as a source of value and profit in service business models7.
+Big data in the digital economy is playing an increasing role as a source of value and profit in service business models.
 By entering early in the e-mobility market, service providers such as Bolloré and its partners gain an early-mover information advantage.
 The knowledge and experience with EV customers hold an intangible but surely immense value towards improving their own business model and service.